opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - **Columns**, loads each document layer as a column, and it is possible to automatically create a Sub-Xsheet containing the columns by activating the **Expose in a Sub-Xsheet** option.

-When a Photoshop document is loaded as columns, it is also possible to set how new Level Names asre assigned.
+When a Photoshop document is loaded as Columns, it is also possible to set how new Level Names asre assigned.
 Options are the following:

     - **FileName#LayerName**, uses the PSD file name and layer names as the names of newly created levels.

     - **LayerName**, uses the PSD layer names as the names of newly created levels.

-When a Photoshop document is loaded as columns, it is also possible to set the way groups of layers have to be considered.
+When a Photoshop document is loaded as Columns, it is also possible to set the way groups of layers have to be considered.
 Options are the following:

     - **Ignore groups**, overlooks any group of layers defined in the document, and each layer is exposed in a different column.
 The level name and path in Level Settings, and the scene cast, for each level refer to the original name of the Photoshop document with the #layerName suffix (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).